NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Principles of Good Programming.md

 ### SOLID
 + Single Responsibility
-	+ class should have exactly one reason to change??
+	+ class should have exactly one reason to change
-	+ small classes with single responsibility
+		+ class should have one job
 		+ Curly's law: "Do one thing and stick to that!"
 	+ avoid god classes
+	+ aim for small classes with single responsibility
 + Open Closed
+	+ objects should be open for extension but closed for modification
-	+ extend class behavior without modification
+	+ extend class behavior without modification of base class
 	+ e.g. inheritance, adapter, strategy
 + Liskov Substitution
 	+ derived classes must be substitutable for their base classes
 + Interface Segregation
+	+
 	+ fine grained, client specific interfaces??
 + Dependency Inversion
 	+ depend on abstraction instead of concrete implementations